 SSR1 Recommendation 12

-ICANN should work with the Community to identify SSR-related best practices and support the implementation of such practices through contracts, agreements and MOUs and other mechanisms.
+“ICANN should work with the Community to identify SSR-related best practices and support the implementation of such practices through contracts, agreements and MOUs and other mechanisms.”

 SSR2 Conclusion: SSR1 Recommendation 12 was not fully implemented and remains particularly relevant today.
 The effect of having defined and implemented SSR-related best practices was not achieved.

-Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties and SSR2 Recommendation 9: Monitor and Enforce Compliance for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, and SSR2 Recommendation 9: Monitor and Enforce Compliance, for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale: